Affiliate links on Android Authority may earn us a commission. Learn more.

 - We dig into the companion app.
 We look to see how the data is organized and analyzed and evaluate the ease of use.

 As you can see, we don’t mess around!
 There is a ton of variety in smartwatches and trackers, and reviewing each product is quite nuanced.
 A Garmin Fenix 7 review looks a lot different from a Xiaomi Mi Band review, for example.
-So, we also determine the wearable’s place in the market in terms of form factor, target audience, and budget.
+So, we also determine the wearable’s place in the market regarding form factor, target audience, and budget.
 Then, we check to see if the device is missing anything important that users might expect to see.
-Finally, we verify that it lives up to its brand’s (measurable) claims.
+Finally, we verify that it matches its brand’s (measurable) claims.

 You can trust that our experts put every device through its paces.
 Typically, our review period lasts about a week.
 However, we sometimes extend it to weeks or months for especially feature-packed devices.
-We also revisit watches and trackers regularly to ensure they still hold up over time.
+We also regularly revisit watches and trackers to ensure they hold up over time.

 FAQs